Useful Notes / Fonts

 - DIN 1451 fonts are very similar, invented in Germany in the 1930s as an industrial standard.

-- Gotham.
-Commissioned by GQ magazine to be geometrical and look "masculine, new, and fresh", though it was purportedly modeled after machine-cut signage from the mid-20th century.
+- Gotham: Commissioned by GQ magazine to be geometrical and look "masculine, new, and fresh", it was modeled after machine-cut signage from the mid-20th century in New York City, such as the lettering on the outside of the Port Authority Bus Terminal.
 Now associated with Barack Obama, whose campaigns made extensive use of it.
 Its use has exploded since then; most amusingly, it is used in the new logo for DC Comics.

-- Helvetica.
-Designed to be the 'perfect' typeface; meaning it could be used on almost any design or purpose.
-By the end of the 20th century, it and its clones has been overused by amateurs and professionals alike.
-This has possibly subverted its original intent of being the least obtrusive font imaginable.
+- Helvetica: Released in 1957 to ride the coattails of its forebear Akzidenz-Grotesk, then in vogue among Swiss designers.
+It was marketed as the "perfect" typeface, meaning it could be used on almost any design or purpose.
+By the end of the 20th century, however, it and its clones had been overused by amateurs and professionals alike, largely subverting its original intent of being the least obtrusive font imaginable.

 - One of Helvetica's most famous uses was for the lettering of ship names on the Space Shuttle Orbiter Fleet.